Is Prime Minister Ishiba a destroyer of Japan, not just the LDP ?

-Some people may misunderstand due to some media reports, but the Liberal Democratic Party(hereinafter called LDP) of Japan is a political party with a diverse membership.
+Some media outlets have created misunderstandings, but the Liberal Democratic Party(hereinafter called LDP) of Japan is actually the most diverse political party.

-We feel that Prime Minister Ishiba is quite left-wing within LDP.
-We believe there are others who share this view.
+We feel that Prime Minister Ishiba is positioned quite to the left within the LDP.
+I believe some people share this understanding.

-Looking at Prime Minister Ishiba now, we sometimes feel that loud claims and vested interests are influencing his government policy.
+Watching Prime Minister Ishiba today, I sometimes wonder if loud voices and vested interests are influencing government policy.

 Of course, unlike private companies, the government needs to provide the same services to all citizens.